Skip to content

 Poland VFS Global in many markets; some consulates accept direct appointments €90 15 calendar days standard

-Portugal VFS Global in most markets €90 15 calendar days
+Portugal VFS Global in most markets €90 15 calendar days standard

 Slovakia VFS Global; Czech consulates handle Slovak applications in selected markets €90 15 calendar days standard